91st Academy Awards: Winners and nominees

 The nominees for the 91st Academy Awards were announced on January 22, 2019, at 5:20 a.m.
 PST (13:20 UTC), at the Academy headquarters in Beverly Hills, by actors Kumail Nanjiani and Tracee Ellis Ross.
 The Favourite and Roma tied for the most nominations with ten each.

 The winners were announced during the awards ceremony on February 24, 2019.
 For the second time since the expansion of the Best Picture nominee roster at the 82nd ceremony in 2010, every Best Picture nominee won at least one award.
 Roma became the fifth film nominated simultaneously for Best Picture and Best Foreign Language Film in the same year.
 Alfonso Cuarón was the first person to win Best Director and Best Cinematography for the same film.
 Black Panther was the first superhero film to be nominated for Best Picture.

 Best Actress nominee Yalitza Aparicio was the first Indigenous Mexican person nominated for an acting Oscar.
 Best Supporting Actor winner Mahershala Ali became the second black performer to win multiple acting awards after Denzel Washington, who won Best Supporting Actor for 1989's Glory and Best Actor for 2001's Training Day.
 With her nomination for Best Actress and win for Best Original Song for co-writing "Shallow" from A Star Is Born, Lady Gaga was the second person to receive acting and songwriting nominations for the same film, after Mary J. Blige for 2017's Mudbound, and the first person to do so in a leading role and win in either or both categories.
-Best Costume Design winner Ruth E. Carter and Best Production Design co-winner Hannah Beachler were the first Black winners in their respective categories and the first Black women to win in a non-acting category since Irene Cara, who won the category of Best Original Song for co-writing "Flashdance...
+Hannah Beachler became the first black Best Production Design nominee.
+Both her and Best Costume Design winner Ruth E. Carter were the first black winners in their respective categories, as well as the first black women to win in a non-acting category since Irene Cara, who won the category of Best Original Song for co-writing "Flashdance...
 What a Feeling" from 1983's Flashdance.